Call

 Accept Support from Friends and Family

-During a personal time such as a divorce, it can be easy to push away the support of your friends and family.
+During a personal time such as a separation, it can be easy to push away the support of your friends and family.
 You may not want to burden them with the stress of this ordeal.

 But this is a mistake.
 During this time, more than ever, it’s important to accept the love and care of the people who are closest to you.
 Remember, you’re not alone.